mikew123/rc25_ws/README.md

   When the computer is selected it is used as a kill switch </br>
   When receiver is selected it is used for manual steering control </br>
 - WIFI for development and debug and course configuration </br>
+- Tiger VNC server on Pi ; Tiger VNC Viewer on PC 192.168.1.155<br>
+Tiger VNC viewer must be started from .exe file

 # Sensors
 ## GPS